JEFH507/org-chart-goose-orchestrator/docs/adr/0024-agent-mesh-python-implementation.md

    - Network I/O is the bottleneck, not language runtime

 3. **Integration:** MCP protocol is language-agnostic
-   - Goose doesn't care about implementation language
+   - goose doesn't care about implementation language
    - Same JSON-RPC contract regardless of tool implementation language
    - stdio transport works identically for Python/Rust